home

 Police have asked for residents to call 000 for urgent Police matters in our community and not to call the local police station (unless you are specifically in contact with a representative).
 000 calls are all logged and provide police with statistics which enables them to allocate resources where required on an on-going basis.
 However, the Police have now created a separate number for non urgent calls.
 You can call the Police Assistance Line on 131 444 (or go online) to report property related crime such as theft or property damage or to make general police enquiries.
 You should call Triple Zero (000) if the incident is life-threatening, needs immediate police attendance, a crime is happening now or an offender is (or may be) still in the area.

 JAAG has been working with CoPP Council since 2017 to bring about important safety changes needed for St Kilda Junction.
 Council and JAAG still continue to advocate to State government to bring about necessary changes to this infrastructure to prevent more deaths and injuries occurring to cyclists and pedestrians as well as vehicle collisions.
-See also the article at the top of the page regarding St Kilda Road Bike Lanes.
+See also the article regarding St Kilda Road Bike Lanes.

 To read more about JAAG’s involvement in the development of a masterplan see Recent Posts on the right hand side of this web page.
 Detailed timeline of the St Kilda Junction Masterplan.